JoelFernandes01/KubernetesOnProxmoxWithTerraformAndAnsible/README.md

 ## Pre-requisites

-You will need the following to be installed and set up:
+You will need the following to be installed and set up on your Infrastructure as Code machine:

 - Terraform
 - Ansible